 Yes or No Questions

-I Ching Yes or No Questions
+I Ching Yes or No: Conditions, Warnings, Timing

 People often come to the I Ching wanting yes or no. That is understandable.
 But the old book usually speaks in conditions, images, and timing.
 It may answer the deeper question before it answers the surface one.

-Translate yes or no into condition
+Translate the question into condition

 Look for permission, warning, and timing

-A difficult hexagram is not always no
+A difficult hexagram is not automatically no

-A favorable hexagram is not always yes
+A favorable hexagram is not automatically yes

 Example: should I sign?